elegant-scipy/elegant-scipy/sphinx/content/ch3.md

 random_image = np.random.rand(500, 500)
 plt.imshow(random_image);
 ```
+% TODO: Execute and convert to figure w/ caption
 <!-- caption text="Image displayed by matplotlib's `imshow`" -->

 This `imshow` function displays a numpy array as an image.
 The converse is also true: an image